coringao/osmose-emulator/README.md

 The CPU usage is a bit higher.

-Without this option, the Osmose rendering is sometime teared but uses lower CPU.
+Without this option, the Osmose Emulator rendering is sometime teared but uses lower CPU.

 I suppose that this option is available on all the drivers.
 Make your choice!